-UK growth rates are calculated using the UEPs baseline scenario.
+UK growth rates are calculated using the EEP baseline scenario.
 NI emissions data for the latest year are converted into fuel use (GWh) using DUKES conversion factors and then projected using the UK growth rates.
 Growth rates calculated are applied to the latest inventory data to project emissions into the future.
-Savings for policies, named below, are removed from this sector.

-Policy NI-specific data NI share of UK impact
+Policy NI-specific data NI share of UK impact (and

-available (and calculation of that
+available calculation of that share)

-share)

-Products policy - Pre- ✓
+Products policy ✓

-LCTP (NI/UK ratio of
+(NI/UK ratio of commercial

-commercial emissions)
+emissions)

-CRC-ees \checkmark
+Carbon Reduction Commitment ✓

-(NI/UK ratio of
+(NI/UK ratio of commercial

-commercial emissions)
+emissions)

-Products policy - ✓
+Streamlined Energy and Carbon √

-Implemented, post-LCTP (NI/UK ratio of
+Reporting (NI/UK ratio of commercial

-commercial emissions)
+emissions)

-UK growth rates applied to NI emissions data will increase uncertainty within the projections since there are variations between the UK and NI, e.g. the NI gas network is less developed than the UK.
+UK growth rates applied to NI emissions data will increase uncertainty within the projections since there are variations between the UK and NI, e.g., the NI gas network is less developed than the UK.